Shedding light on the star formation rate-halo accretion rate connection and halo quenching mechanism via DECODE, the Discrete statistical sEmi-empiriCal mODEl: Testing the SFR-HAR assumption

-State-of-the-art hydrodynamic simulations like the TNG predict a close correlation between the SFR and HAR.
+State-of-the-art hydrodynamic simulations such as TNG predict a close correlation between the SFR and HAR.
 Figure \ref{fg_example_gal_evo_TNG} shows an example of co-evolution of the SFR of a galaxy of stellar mass $M_\star \sim 10^{11.9}\, M_\odot$ at $z=0$ and the accretion rate of its host dark matter halo versus lookback time in the TNG simulation.
-The trend shows that an overall increase (or decrease) in halo accretion rate is mirrored by an increase (or decrease) in SFR and that there is no apparent time delay between SFR and HAR.
-We checked that such behaviour is followed by all galaxies in the TNG with any stellar mass at present day, further supporting the robustness of \decode's methodology.
-We stress that the HARs and SFRs in the TNG simulation have been computed over a time binning of $\sim 100$ Myr, whereas the gas cooling timescales could be shorter and its effect washed out due to resolution effects.
-Irrespective of this, we have checked that by adding a delay of 100 Myr between SFR and HAR, when applying the abundance matching procedure, does not significantly alter the predicted SFR-HAR relation.
+The trend shows that an overall increase (or decrease) in halo accretion rate is mirrored by an increase (or decrease) in SFR, and that there is no apparent time delay between SFR and HAR.
+We checked that this behaviour is followed by all galaxies in the TNG with any stellar mass at the present day, further supporting the robustness of \decode's methodology.
+We stress that the HARs and SFRs in the TNG simulation were computed over a time binning of $\sim 100$ Myr, whereas the gas cooling timescales could be shorter and its effect washed out due to resolution effects.
+Irrespective of this, we checked that adding a delay of 100 Myr between SFR and HAR, when applying the abundance matching procedure, does not significantly alter the predicted SFR-HAR relation.